 In receiving the Eucharist, we receive the “source and summit of Christian life” and are united with Christ’s sacrifice on the cross, a sacrifice of praise and thanksgiving to our Father.
 The Eucharist is one of the three sacraments of Christian initiation (the others being Baptism and Confirmation).

-Five weekend Masses:
+We offer four weekend Masses:

 Youth receiving their First Communion are prepared through a family-centered program that includes several meetings of orientation and formation, a book that is completed together at home, and a retreat day on parish grounds for students.
 Teachers, catechists and a team of parishioners help in the planning and implementation of the process.
 Youth are required to be enrolled in a Parish School of Religion or day school for at least one year prior to receiving the sacrament.